ling-zhou/sshaid/README.md

 # log into host without host prompt.
 $ se -h 'host;user;passwd;port' ssh -q

-# log into host and execute command.
+# log into host and execute a command.
 $ se -h 'host;user;passwd;port' ssh 'ps -ef | grep python'

-# log into host and execute command with debug info printed.
+# log into host and execute a command with debug info printed.
 $ se -h 'host;user;passwd;port' ssh 'ps -ef | grep python' -d

-# log into host and execute a local file that will be automatically copied to host in advance.
+# log into host and execute a local file,
+# the file will be automatically copied to host in advance.
 $ se -h 'host;user;passwd;port' ssh -e executable_file

 # log into hosts one by one, use '<C-d>' to exit current machine and enter next one,
 # use '<C-d><C-c>' to exit the entire process.
 $ se -H hosts.txt ssh

+# log into the selected host.
+$ se -H hosts.txt ssh -s

-# log into hosts and execute command in parallel
+# log into hosts and execute a command in parallel.
 $ se -H hosts.txt ssh 'ps -ef | grep python'

+# log into the selected host and execute a command.
+$ se -H hosts.txt ssh 'ps -ef | grep python' -s

 # log into hosts and execute a local file in parallel,
-# the file will be automatically copied to host in advance.
+# the file will be automatically copied to hosts in advance.
 $ se -H hosts.txt ssh -e executable_file -j 5

 # scp local file(s) and dir(s) to remote_dir on hosts in parallel.